 Combine milk, water, oil, sugar and salt in microwave safe bowl; heat 1-2 minutes, until temperature is to 120 – 130 degrees F.

-While liquids are heating, measure 3 cups of flour into bowl of mixer; add yeast and combine well with flour.
+While liquids are heating, measure 3 cups of flour into bowl of a stand mixer; add the yeast and combine well with flour.

 Pour the heated liquids into the flour/yeast mixture.
-Using the whisk attachment, beat at medium speed for 1 minute, then add egg and beat an additional minute.
+Using the whisk attachment, beat at medium speed for 1 minute, then add the egg and beat an additional 2 minutes.

-Switch to dough hook, and add 3 cups of flour; knead dough for 2-3 minutes.
+Switch to the dough hook.
+Add 3 cups of flour to the mixture in the bowl; knead dough for 2-3 minutes.
 Dough should be soft and pliable, slightly tacky to the touch, but not sticking to sides of bowl.
 If dough is still too sticky, add remaining 1/2 cup of flour, a little at a time, beating with the dough hook after each addition.

-Allow dough to rest for 10 minutes.
-Punch dough down; then place into a lightly floured work surface.
-Using your favorite rolling pin, roll dough into a large rectangle, approx. 22” wide by 18” tall.
+Allow dough to rest for 5 minutes in the bowl.
+Punch the dough down; then place the dough onto a lightly floured work surface, allowing it to rest for another 5 minutes.
+Using your favorite rolling pin, roll the dough out into a large rectangle, approx. 22” wide by 18” tall.

-Spread softened butter over surface of dough, then sprinkle dough evenly with cinnamon, and both sugars.
-Using your palms, lightly press down over the sugars to kind of “adhere” them to the dough a bit.
+Spread softened butter over surface of dough, then sprinkle the dough evenly with cinnamon, and then the sugar.
+Using your palms, lightly press down over the sugar to kind of “adhere” it to the dough a bit.

-Roll up dough from the long edge closest to you, gently tucking dough and the filling as you go.
-As your are rolling, be aware that if the center of the roll is becoming fatter than the ends, make an adjustment as you go, kind of gently stretching out the center a bit to keep the roll as even in circumference as possible.
-(This way when you slice the rolls, they are even in size.)
+Roll up the dough from the long edge closest to you, gently tucking the dough and the filling together as you go.
+As your are rolling the dough, be aware that if the center of the roll is becoming fatter than the ends, make an adjustment as you go, gently stretching out the center a bit to keep the roll as even in circumference as possible.
+This helps to ensure that when you slice the rolls, they are fairly even in circumference and size.

-Using a sharp serrated knife or a piece of dental floss, cut roll evenly in half.
-Now place both halves next to each other, one on top of the other on your work surface.
+Using a sharp serrated knife or a piece of dental floss, cut the roll evenly in half.
+Now place both halves next to each other, one above the of the other on your work surface.

-Make cutting incisions on top of each roll, marking where you want to cut so that both rolls will have the same number and size of rolls.
-Slice each roll at incisions and place onto a greased baking sheet or pan.
+Make cutting incisions on top of each roll, marking where you want to slice so that both rolls of dough will be cut into equal pieces.
+Slice each roll at the incisions you made on top of the rolls of dough, then place the cinnamon rolls onto a greased rimmed baking sheet. **Please note, you can cut 12 large cinnamon rolls from the dough, or 18 small cinnamon rolls.

-Let rolls rise in a warm place for 25-30 minutes.
-Bake in preheated 350 degree F. oven for approx. 16-18 minutes (16 small rolls) or 18-20 minutes (12 large rolls) or until golden brown, taking care not to over bake.
-(If baking the rolls in aluminum pans, be sure to place the pans onto a nice, heavy baking sheet to promote browning on the bottom of your cinnamon rolls.)
+Let the rolls raise in a warm place, draft-free place in your kitchen for 20-25 minutes.
+Bake the cinnamon rolls, uncovered, on the center rack of the oven for approx. 16-18 minutes for 16 smaller rolls or 18-20 minutes for 12 larger rolls, taking care not to over bake.
+(If baking the rolls in aluminum pans, be sure to place the pans onto a nice, heavy baking sheet to promote browning on the bottom of your cinnamon rolls in the aluminum pans.)

 While the rolls are baking, prepare frosting by combining all ingredients in a large bowl until smooth.